itmammoth/rails_sortable/README.md

 ## Javascript options
 jQuery plugin `railsSortable` is just a wrapper of `jquery.ui.sortable`. therefore it accepts all of `sortbale` options.

-see the [http://api.jqueryui.com/sortable/](http://api.jqueryui.com/sortable/) to get detail.
+see the [http://api.jqueryui.com/sortable/](http://api.jqueryui.com/sortable/) to get the details.